-Pink Floyd’s Vera Lynn Turning 100, Releases New 2017 Album For Charity
+Vera Lynn Turning 100, Releases New 2017 Album For Charity

 In fact, long before Adele, Little Mix, and the Spice Girls, Vera Lynn was shattering music charts records and was the “first female British artist to top the US charts in 1952.”

 According to Vera Lynn’s Twitter page, she is still getting to the top of the charts.
-On June 9, 2014, Vera Lynn tweeted that her newly-released remasters of her old music were re-released on an album called National Treasure that reached number 13 in the U.K. music charts in mid-2014.
+On June 9, 2014, Vera Lynn tweeted that her newly released remasters of her old music were re-released on an album called National Treasure that reached number 13 in the U.K. music charts in mid-2014.

-While the world is excited to hear more about the name they know from a Pink Floyd song, Vera Lynn has a humble outlook on how young fans will receive her Vera Lynn 100 album, and doubted when interviewed that her new 2017 music would reach number one in music charts.
+While the world is excited to hear more about the name they know from a Pink Floyd song, Vera Lynn has a humble outlook on how young fans will receive her Vera Lynn 100 album, and doubted when interviewed that her new 2017 music would reach No. 1 in music charts.

 About the importance of her newest album, Vera Lynn stated the following.